ishat005/always-eating-well/README.md

 - Create seeds with sample recipes data

-- Deploy client and server projects so all commits will be reflected in production

 - Feature: View recipe
     - Implement view recipe page
     - Create GET /recipe/:id